Skip to content

 Knowledge Assessment Scores and Completion Time

 Monitor completion times alongside scores.
 If employees are finishing 10-minute modules in three minutes, they are clicking past content rather than absorbing it.
-If they take 30 minutes, the content may be too dense or confusing.
+If they take 30 minutes, the content may be too dense.
 Completion time is a useful quality signal that most organizations ignore.

 Actual Security Incident Frequency

-Track real security incidents over time — successful phishing attacks, compromised credentials, accidental data exposures, policy violations.
+Track real security incidents over time: successful phishing attacks, compromised credentials, accidental data exposures, policy violations.
 Effective training should correlate with reduced incident frequency.
-Document incidents carefully to identify patterns: if multiple employees fall for the same type of attack, that topic needs additional training focus, not just more of the same content that already failed them.
+Document incidents carefully to identify patterns.
+If multiple employees fall for the same type of attack, that topic needs updated training content, not just more of the same material that already failed them.
+For guidance on what to do when an incident occurs, see our guide on what to do after a data breach.

 Why Security Awareness Training Delivers the Highest ROI